 While fibromyalgia patients may sometimes feel like their pain is related to swelling (i.e., feet and hands may feel swollen in the morning), inflammation is not part of fibromyalgia pain.
 The pain is neurological in nature, so while the feeling is just as intense, the visible signs of swelling won’t be present.

 Lupus is an autoimmune condition in which the body attacks itself.
 The body produces antibodies to fight off intruders, but when an autoimmune condition occurs, those antibodies attack tissue that belongs there.
-So the rashes, joint pain, inflammation, and other telltale signs of lupus are caused by the body’s own defense system.
+So the rashes, joint pain, inflammation, and other telltale signs of lupus can stem from the body’s own defense system.
 This is the major difference between lupus and fibromyalgia.
 Fibromyalgia pain is real, but there is no damage.
-Lupus pain is caused by actual damage occurring in the soft tissue of the body and that damage is caused by misguided antibodies.
+Lupus pain is due to actual damage occurring in the soft tissue of the body and that damage is caused by misguided antibodies.

 The most common fibromyalgia symptoms include: